houssemlachtar/Keep-It-Organised/README.md

 - The main start point of the system is [Main.java](src/Main.java);

 - A [jar file](output/Organised.jar) is provided as well.
-Keep in mind that an SQLite JDBC jar file will need to be in the same directory as the jar file for Organised to open.
+Keep in mind that an SQLite JDBC jar file will need to be in the same directory as the jar file for desktop app to open.

 # User Guide
 Organised  consists of 4 main sections: Marks, Time, Schedule and Tasks.
 Whilst navigating through the